 Because equity compensation is more complicated than cash compensation, there are a number of ways to present the costs to Intel and the benefits to the listed officers resulting from Intel's equity compensation program.
 The following graphs and table present five different views of Intel's equity compensation program.
 The first two graphs are based on the reporting of share-based compensation expense in Intel's financial statements.
-The table following these graphs shows some of the key metrics (dilution, burn rate, and overhang) that the committee and Intel's management use to measure how effectively Intel manages its equity compensation varies with changes to Intel's stock price by showing the listed officers' realized and unrealized gains and losses.
+The table following these graphs shows some of the key metrics (dilution, burn rate, and overhang) that the committee and Intel's management use to measure how effectively Intel manages its equity compensation program.
+The third and fourth graphs show how the economic value that the listed officer receives from equity compensation varies with changes to Intel's stock price by showing the listed officers' realized and unrealized gains and losses.